wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-user-photo-information/includes/3-exercise-access-user-profile-photo.md

             .get();
     }
     ```
-1. Save the **graph.js** file.
+1. Save the *graph.js* file.
-1. Open the **ui.js** file and add a new function named **displayProfilePhoto()** as shown below.
-This function will display the image response received from Microsoft Graph in the image element you created earlier.
+1. Open the *ui.js* file and add a new function named `displayProfilePhoto()` as shown in the following code.
+This function will display the image response received from Microsoft Graph in the image element that you created earlier.

     ```javascript
     async function displayProfilePhoto() {